Interview:

 2. The environment:

-3. The employees:
+3. The staff:

 What topics are currently on the agenda for internal communications?

 Ulrike Führmann: I discovered the systemic approach for myself almost 20 years ago and trained at all levels of the system – as a coach, supervisor, team developer and organisational consultant.
-In doing so, I distinguish between the systemic and the systems-theoretical approach.
-The systemic approach describes the mindset – characterised, among other things, by a focus on the mandate, objectives and resources.
+In doing so, I distinguish between the systemic and the systems-theoretical approaches.
+The systemic approach describes the mindset – characterised, amongst other things, by a focus on the mandate, objectives and resources.
 The systems-theoretical approach forms the theoretical foundation.
 It enables measures and interventions to be justified on a sound basis, rather than acting intuitively.

 Your contact person